Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: Results

 \subsection{Comparison with AB~Aur}

 Figure~\ref{fig:ab_residuals} shows the $r^2$-scaled SPHERE H-band polarized intensity observation of AB~Aur \citep{boccaletti2020}, which may be compared with the filtered moment 1 and moment 0 ALMA $^{13}$CO observations from \cite{speedie2024} (top row).
 The bottom row shows the simulated observations of Run 2 at $t\sim 11000$ years.
 The moment 0 and moment 1 residuals were processed using the same radially expanding kernel with $w_0 = 25$ ($\sim2.5$ beams) and $\gamma=0.25$.
-In the moment 1 residuals of AB~Aur, an inset axes shows a zoom-in of the radially converging velocity flows, spatially co-located with excess emission in the moment 0 residuals (right panel).
+In the moment 1 residuals of AB~Aur, an inset axes shows a zoom-in of the radially converging velocity flows around the scattered light spiral labeled S5.
+It is also spatially co-located with excess emission in the moment 0 residuals (right panel).
+However, other spiral arms seen in scattered light are not coincident with radially converging flows along the disc minor axis.
+This is most evident in spiral S3, which shows diverging radial flows close to the minor axis.

 For our simulated observations, we once again used {\sc nautilus} to trace the location of spiral arm structure in the polarized intensity image and super-impose these spirals on to the moment 1 and moment 0 residuals.
 In the moment 1 residual we can see similar radially converging flows towards the spiral arm seen in scattered light, also spatially co-located with excess emission in the moment 0 residuals.
+Infall does not lead to a coherent set of spiral arm structures that always produce the same radial flow patterns.
+Indeed most spiral arm structures in scattered light are not coincident with radially converging flow patterns in the gas kinematics.
+This is in qualitative agreement with the scattered light and gas kinematics of AB~Aur.

+Figure~\ref{fig:ab_co_line} shows the position-velocity diagram of a thin wedge along the southern minor axis of the disc in the observations of AB~Aur and our infall simulation.
+The left panel shows the C$^{18}$O line observations with the reported GI-induced ``PV wiggle'', predicted by analytic theory and simulations of GI-unstable discs \citep{Longarini2021, terry2022}.
+The right panel with infall onto a gravitational stable, low mass disk, also shows a very similar signature to the GI-induced wiggle, demonstrating such a signature is not unique to GI-unstable discs.